Understanding Google: What Really Matters to Google in 2022

 Bottom line?
 It's good to pay attention to your site's performance and the metrics within Core Web Vitals, and make things smoother and faster whenever possible, but it's not likely to tank your site the moment the update rolls through.
 Having said that, with this new set of ranking factors, we can say with certainty that this stuff matters to Google, and will continue to, so keep this technical stuff in mind as you implement SEO strategies in 2021 and beyond.

-Google's emphasis on mobile usability isn't new—mobile-first indexing has been something they've been working on for the past several years—but March 2021 is when we can expect to see mobile-first indexing for all sites.
+Google's emphasis on mobile usability isn't new—mobile-first indexing has been something they've been working on for the past several years—but March 2021 is when we began to see mobile-first indexing for all sites.

 What this means for sites is that anything only available on desktop will be dropped.
 Sites will be crawled only with a smartphone Googlebot, and anything that the bot can't see won't be indexed.
 For most sites already focusing on mobile usability, this shouldn't be a problem at all.
 But sites that are designed for desktop only, or that have images or any other content that appears only on desktop versions will be affected.